If you become disabled while an active Member, you may be

 Disability Retirement application with LACERS within 12 months of

-If you do not apply within the required time frame, you lose your
+do not apply within the required time frame, you lose your

 eligibility to apply for this benefit.